lina-robotics-lab/fim_track/README.md

 **robot_namespace** is either "" or "robotname".
 Notice the forward slash do not need to be included.

 **Behavior:** control the robot movement of the corresponding namespace with keyboard.

+---

+__calibrate_meas_coef__

+This script collects target and robot location data from optitrack and robot light-sensor data in a synchronized way.

+**Prerequisite:** The optitrack system is up and streaming location data to vrpn_client_node.
+The light sensors are publishing readings to sensor_readings.

+**Usage:** ``rosrun fim_track calibrate_meas_coef robot_name_space target_namespace``.
+Then bringup the robot and ``rosrun fim_track manual_teleop_key.py robot_name_space`` to move the robot around while collecting data.
+Press Ctrl+C to end the recording and store the data to .txt files.

+**robot_namespace is compulsory, ** and should be both a robot name and a rigid body name in the optitrack.
+Notice the forward slash do not need to be included.

+**target_namespace is optional.** By default it is "Lamp".

+**Behavior:**  Press Ctrl+C to end the recording and store the data to .txt files.
+The data is recorded separately into three txt files: light_readings_turtlebotname.txt, robot_loc_turtlebotname.txt, target_loc_targetname.txt, and can be loaded using np.loadtxt().
+All files contain the same number of data rows, and each row corresponds to the data collected at the same time.